robbintt/outlines/README.md

 ## Github Pages

-- Portray is configured in `PyProject.toml`
+- Portray is configured in `pyproject.toml`
 - requiring the project to have a `docs` directory for now (maybe there is some hack to get rid of the `docs/` top level directory.

 ### Rebuilding